truenas/documentation/content/SCALE/SCALETutorials/Storage/SEDScale.md

 ## Managing SED Passwords and Data

 This section contains command line instructions to manage SED passwords and data.
 The command used is [sedutil-cli(8)](https://www.mankier.com/8/sedutil-cli).
 Most SEDs are TCG-E (Enterprise) or TCG-Opal ([Opal v2.0](https://trustedcomputinggroup.org/wp-content/uploads/TCG_Storage-Opal_SSC_v2.01_rev1.00.pdf)).
-Commands are different for the different drive types, so the first step is identifying which type is used.
+Commands are different for the different drive types, so the first step is to identify the type in use.

 {{< hint warning >}}
 These commands can be destructive to data and passwords.
 Keep backups and use the commands with caution.